-But I also have a theory that warm alcoholic beverages can fight off illness, so perhaps this can be a substitute for sleep?
-I’m willing to take a gamble if it means all my presents will be wrapped and my house clean.
+But I also have a theory that warm alcoholic beverages can fight off illness, so perhaps this cranberry cocktail can be a substitute for sleep?
+I'm willing to take a gamble if it means all my presents will be wrapped and my house clean.

 P.S.
 Can we talk about how lovely star anise is?
-I couldn’t find it in my grocery store (only ground) and had to purchase a bottle on Amazon.
+I couldn’t find it in my grocery store (only ground) and had to purchase it on Amazon (affiliate link).
 Something tells me you’ll be seeing it around this here blog lots in the future.